shahid-ali6307/Contact-list/README.md

 			print("Do you want to exit....?")
 			take=input("yes or no")
 			if take=='yes':
-				print("you have been exited from program successfully") break
+				print("we have been exited from program successfully") break